marvinpinto/charlesbot/README.md

 The "queue + worker" system of delivering messages to each plugin is an experiment in how much this design will scale before it starts hogging CPU resources and just being generally slow.
 Let's see how it goes!

+#### Configuration management

+One thing that I would like to axe eventually is the way configuration is read/written to.
+I am *not* a fan of supplying config files on the command line, and the other option of "everything gets configured through environment variables" is also a bit extreme.
+Relying on a user to supply a million environment variables can get quite ugly (imagine a chain of 50 + `-e "VAR1=foo"` docker arguments!).

+I am hoping to explore an architecture where the basic amount of information needed to get go is read from environment variables, and the rest is read from a key-value store of sorts (DynamoDB perhaps?).
+This would allow for things such as post-launch configuration and scales nicely if/when the robot is restarted as users would not need to go in and reconfigure their plugin-specific settings.